ecman/wiothen/README.md

 # wiothen

-Promise, then, on all filepaths in a directory tree
+Promise, then, on filepaths in a directory tree

 This is BETA.